Dave-team/Knowledge-base/CBT.md

 - Of the other things I'm focusing on, what else could I do right now that is perhaps more mindful?
 Right this moment, what else do I really feel like doing - base this on curiosity and energy levels?
 Doing something else will reduce the importance of the thing you thought you 'should' be doing.
 - When I do decide to do something, timebox the activity to avoid doing nothing else.
 And then have other things lined up to do instead - it's crucial that I genuinely believe those other things to be beneficial and enjoyable, otherwise I'll disregard them as less important.

+*Visualizing perfect end solutions*
+I race towards future solutions.
+It’s better to solve problems as they come up and start with the fundamental first steps executed well.
+The future often will present itself.

+*Dealing with uncertainty*
+Anything that is uncertain: is there a way I can know?
+Are there steps I can take?
+If not, realise that life is a mystery and it'll unfold itself.
+If there are things I can do, focus on doing those.

+*Team meetings*
+- I judge and label the work I’ve done as good or bad.
+However, what I’ve done isn’t good or bad.
+It’s simply a result of the effort I put in during that week.
+What myself and others think of that is a reflection of thoughts, understanding of the situation and our mood.
+What is 'good' to someone can be 'bad' to someone else.
+We should look at it from outside ourselves and not label it because there isn't anything to label because nobody can know.
+- Craving for validation when I did something good leads to tension as you’d want to keep this validation.
+Criticism means that someone is in a mood and has an opinion of me from what they know and think of me that needs addressing.
+They may be right, they may be wrong.
+All I know it’s the best thing to do to my knowledge and I tried working at it in the best way possible.
+If there's feedback or criticism on that, then that's helpful as am I open to learn rather than defensive to criticism.
+- It has literally never happened that anyone tapped me on the fingers - how likely is it to happen now?
+- I project that I know what others think.
+In reality, they don’t know what I’m talking about and just want to make sure things get done
+- I blow up my own importance.
+The business needs to run - without me, it would still run
+- I identify with my work - whether “I” am worthy is depending on how I perform at work.
+I can switch job and be the same person, the job really isn’t all there is to it.
+- I set really high expectations on my own work - quality of decision making, technical ability and speed.
+Why not be more realistic?
+Setting high expectations causes suffering as there will be tension to meet them.
+Others don’t put this expectation on me, they just want to see good progress and happy employees.
+And they trust we work on the highest impact thing - if something is hard and takes more time that’s okay if its worth it.
+Otherwise, timebox.

 *Dentist*
 - Go to the dentist and simply deal with it.